Day 1 Ho Chi Minh City

 Arrive in Hanoi early in the morning and transfer to your hotel.
 Vietnam’s capital is famous for its beautiful lakes, shaded boulevards, public parks and beautiful Old Quarter.
 As an emerging city in South East Asia, Hanoi has an attractive contrast of modern office buildings, old Buddhist temples and a labyrinth of ancient streets.
 Later in the day, take a walking tour through the city where you’ll see Ho Chi Minh’s former stilt house and other icons such as the Temple of Literature.
 In your free time, perhaps stop by the ’36 Streets’ of the historic Old Quarter, head to the beautiful Hoan Kiem Lake, or visit the Fine Arts Museum.
 This museum plays a crucial role in maintaining and promoting the cultural heritage of Vietnam’s ethnic communities.

 Day 8 Halong Bay

 Travel by private minibus to the spectacular World Heritage site of Halong Bay (approximately 4 hours).
 This is one of Vietnam’s most beautiful places, a secluded bay of emerald waters flecked with limestone islands and caves.
-Here you’ll go on a cruise to explore these caves and surrounding rock formations, and in the warmer months perhaps go kayaking or opt for a swim from Ti Top Island.
+Here you’ll go on a cruise to explore Surprise Cave and surrounding rock formations, and in the warmer months perhaps go kayaking or opt for a swim from Ti Top Island.
 Access to Surprise Cave is via staircases.
 Once inside the cave the pathways are a little uneven and slippery.
 On board your ship, there’ll be a dining room and bar on board where you’ll enjoy your meals, including fresh seafood for lunch and dinner.
 Spend the night on board the boat beneath a sky alive with starlight.

 Day 9 Hanoi